 No evidence of a false statement, as required to identify any “slander,” appeared.

-But then, as if the tantrum wasn’t sufficiently over the top already, RIOC tossed up something strange, slapping WFF and its volunteers with the back of its hand with an accusation of negligence.
+But then, as if the tantrum wasn’t sufficiently over the top already, RIOC tossed in something strange, slapping WFF and its volunteers with the back of its hand with an accusation of negligence.

 The Sanctuary Feeds Cats Contaminated Water